dnvgl/qats/docs/source/gui.rst

     :figclass: align-center
     :target: _images/link_app.gif

-    In the terminal, run ``qats config --link-app`` to create start menu and desktop links to QATS.
+    In the terminal, run :code:`qats config --link-app` to create start menu and desktop links to qats.
 Pin the start menu link to the taskbar to further ease accessibility.